Netizen-101/Memeforge/README.md

 Vercel for web.
 Supabase for Postgres and Auth.
 Cloudinary for assets.
 Add env vars on Vercel.

 ## Notes
 Instagram Graph API and TikTok posting require proper app setup and account types.
 Trending audio is not exposed by public APIs.
-Use Original Audio or royalty free tracks.
+Use Original Audio or royalty free tracks.# Memeforge